aksel-blaise/gahaganmorph2/analysis/landmarking-protocol.md

 location of this landmark was identified by calculating the linear distance between LM2 and LM3, and placing a reference point (ctrl-div in image below) at that location.
-A reference plane was added using the ctrl-div as the pick point, and the Right plane as the normal axis.
+A reference plane was added using the ctrl-div as the pick point, and the Right plane as the normal.
 The spline was split at the intersection of the reference plane and the basal spline.